-- 1. Identification of user needs.
+1. Identification of user needs.
 By engaging with targeted groups of stakeholders in a systematic and comprehensive fashion from start to finish of the project, EUCLEIA will demonstrate the value of attribution products for European decision makers.
-Starting with an in depth assessment of user requirements from stakeholder groups, attribution products will be designed to meet user needs and their utility will be assessed based on a carefully chosen set of test cases of past extreme weather and climate events; - 2.
-Development of a set of methodologies for the production of regular, reliable attribution products.
+Starting with an in depth assessment of user requirements from stakeholder groups, attribution products will be designed to meet user needs and their utility will be assessed based on a carefully chosen set of test cases of past extreme weather and climate events.

+- 2. Development of a set of methodologies for the production of regular, reliable attribution products.
 This will include the development of a suite of statistically-based and climate-model based methodologies that can be applied in a regular and routine basis.
 An important component is the provision of a set of robust methodologies for calibrating confidence levels of assessments.
 A suite of verification tools will be developed for statistical and physically based models, including those used in seasonal forecasting models.
-The outcome will be the provision of calibrated confidence levels for assessments (analogous to those used in IPCC assessments), based on sound physical principles and communicated in such a way as to be of value for users in their decision making processes; - 3.
-Development of effective ways to overcome limitations associated with spatial resolution of models in describing loaclised extreme events.
-There are three strands to how resolution limitations will be addressed.
-First the base model for the attribution service in WP8, HadGEM3-A, will be upgraded to higher spatial resolution (N216, approximately 50km in mid latitudes, a development that will be carried out in parallel with the seasonal forecasting activity in the Met Office).
-The sensitivity of attribution results to spatial size will also be explored by making parallel high resolution ensembles using both the nested regional model design and global model experiments.
-Finally, the reliability assessment methods of WP6 will provide information to users about the extent to which a user can place trust in results from attribution products given the current spatial resolution of models. - 4.
+The outcome will be the provision of calibrated confidence levels for assessments (analogous to those used in IPCC assessments), based on sound physical principles and communicated in such a way as to be of value for users in their decision making processes. - 3.
 Provision of a quasi-operational attribution system.
-The centre piece of this system will be the HadGEM3-A climate model, running at seasonal forecast resolution (links to SPECS, EURPORIAS) and delivering results each season and annually for publication in the BAMS report putting extreme events of the previous year into the context of climate variability and change In addition, a system for delivery of statisticallybased analyses of observationally based information and for calculation of attribution products based on pre-existing coupled model simulations from the CMIP5 archive for "fast-track" services in the days following events will also be developed; - 5.
+The centre piece of this system will be the HadGEM3-A climate model, running at seasonal forecast resolution (links to SPECS, EURPORIAS) and delivering results each season and annually for publication in the BAMS report putting extreme events of the previous year into the context of climate variability and change In addition, a system for delivery of statistically-based analyses of observationally based information and for calculation of attribution products based on pre-existing coupled model simulations from the CMIP5 archive for "fast-track" services in the days following events will also be developed. - 4.
 Development of comprehensive and transparent analyses of the effects of methodological choices.
 This will permit clear user-focused communication of the significance of such choices and of the overall faming of the attribution problem.
-An important aspect of this will be to ensure traceability between the different components of the attribution system so as to ensure consistency of treatment and robustness between fast-track and seasonal to annual timescale results;

-- 6. Development of an extensive suite of process-based diagnostics.
+An important aspect of this will be to ensure traceability between the different components of the attribution system so as to ensure consistency of treatment and robustness between fast-track and seasonal to annual timescale results. - 5.
+Development of an extensive suite of process-based diagnostics.
 The diagnostics developed by EUCLEIA will be targeted at the key mechanisms responsible for the types of weather and climate events considered and will be used in model verification as well as in the provision of user-focused attribution assessments.
-EUCLEIA will exploit links to other European projects developing in-situ and satellite based observational datasets including the ESA Climate Change Initiative (CCI; of which the Met Office leads the Climate Modelling User Group) and EURO4M; - 7.
+EUCLEIA will exploit links to other European projects developing in-situ and satellite based observational datasets including the ESA Climate Change Initiative (CCI; of which the Met Office leads the Climate Modelling User Group), Euro4m, and [what else?]. - 6.
 Identification of those areas where attribution science is still too uncertain to make a robust assessment of change in risk.
-Two key aspects of WP6 will be to identify a) observation gaps and b) methods to assess and communicate the extend to which users should place trust in results from attribution products, including where capability remains too limited for robust assessment.
-These aspects will be explored by two different tasks of WP6.
 In pointing the way towards the limitations in current attribution systems, EUCLEIA will seek to minimise over-reliance of user groups on contingent information, as well as inform future research priorities.
-The understanding gained in EUCLEIA on the limitations of current attribution systems; - 8.
+The understanding gained in EUCLEIA on the limitations of current attribution systems will facilitate the further development of the next generation of attribution systems. - 7.
 Identification of observational gaps and needs for improving attribution.
 EUCLEIA will identify the variables, frequency and spatial coverage needed for the events under study.
 The observables discuss will both help in the detection of changes and in the evaluation of model's ability to reproduce key processes involved in the events.

-B.1.3 S/T methodology and associated work plan
+1.3 S/T methodology and associated work plan